mjovanc/hugin-cli/README.md

 - Docs: https://docs.kryptokrona.org
 - Mail: mjovanc@icloud.com
 - GitHub: https://github.com/mjovanc/hugin-cli
-- Hugin: hugincli board on Hugin Messenger (currently only GUI version)
+- Hugin: hugincli board on Hugin Messenger (currently only GUI version).
+It is HIGHLY recommended to join our board on Hugin Messenger if you want to contribute to stay up to date on what is happening on the project.
-- It is HIGHLY recommended to join our board on Hugin Messenger if you want to contribute to stay up to date on what is happening on the project.
+- Twitter: @mjovanc

 # Setup and run